Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

 Notes:
 Attackers can and will exploit anything, these can be on-chain attacks - such as exploitation of vulnerabilities in smart contracts, or even crafting and sending their own malicious smart contracts

-Ransomware and denial of service attacks can be utilised to reduce confidence in or extort funds from projects
+Ransomware and denial of service attacks can be utilized to reduce confidence in or extort funds from projects

 Mechanics of protocols themselves can be taken advantage of through 51% attacks, double spends, or malicious validation